Urbana, Illinois: Swimming pools

 The Urbana Indoor Aquatic Center is a public indoor pool operated by the Urbana Park District and Urbana School District.
 It is located between Urbana High School and Urbana Middle School.

 Crystal Lake Pool is a public outdoor pool.
 It is located on Broadway Street, across from the Anita Purves Nature Center.
 It was closed after the summer 2008 season due to deteriorating conditions and concomitant safety issues, it was rebuilt and reopened in 2013.

 Campus Recreation Center East (CRCE) has an indoor leisure pool with a hot tub.
 CRCE is owned by the University of Illinois Urbana–Champaign.
 In Urbana, the pools in Freer Hall, formerly a 25-yard and 6-lane lap pool, and Kenney Gym have been closed and filled, the former redeveloped as research and teaching spaces.

+Sports

+Illinois Fighting Illini

+The University of Illinois Urbana-Champaign fields ten men and eleven women varsity sports.

+Minor league

+Urbana has been home to several separate minor league baseball clubs in conjunction with Champagin.
+The Champaign-Urbana Velvets played in the Illinois–Missouri League from 1911 until the league disbanded after 1914.
+The city's most recent minor league team was the Champaign-Urbana Bandits who played during the single 1994 season of the Great Central League.
+The Bandits played at Illinois Field.
+Prior to holding postseason play, the league folded.
+The Champaign-Urbana Colts played in the Central Illinois Collegiate League from 1990 until the team folded in 1996.